 - Annual fee: $0 intro for the first year, $95 after that

 Business owners who don’t want to deal with complex loyalty programs or rewards structures should consider the Capital One Spark Miles for Business.
-Once you sign up, you’ll earn a flat 2X miles for each dollar you spend, and you get the chance to cash in your miles for travel purchases at a rate of 1 cent per mile.
-Travel you can redeem rewards for includes hotel stays, flights, campgrounds, train tickets, rental condos that code as travel on your credit card statement and more.
-You can also transfer miles earned with this card to several Capital One airline and hotel transfer partners, such as Accor, Wyndham Rewards and Air France / Flying Blue.
+Once you sign up, you’ll earn a flat 2X miles for each dollar you spend, and you’ll get the chance to cash in your miles for travel purchases at a rate of 1 cent per mile.
+You can redeem rewards for hotel stays, flights, vacation packages and more.
+You can also transfer miles earned with this card to several Capital One airline and hotel transfer partners, such as Accor, Air Canada and Asia Miles.

-This card also gives you 5X miles on travel booked through Capital One Travel, and you can earn a one-time bonus of 50,000 miles after you spend $4,500 on your card within the first three months.
+With this card, you can earn a one-time bonus of 50,000 miles after you spend $4,500 on your card within the first three months.
 Your miles never expire as long as the account is in good standing, and there’s no limit to the number of miles you can earn.
 This card does have a $95 annual fee, but it’s waived the first year.
-Plus, you can receive up to $100 credit for one Global Entry or TSA Precheck application fee.
+Plus, you can receive up to a $100 credit for one Global Entry or TSA PreCheck application fee.